samtron1412/docs/software/systemd-networkd.md

 # Configuration files

-Configuration files are located in `/usr/lib/systemd/network`, the volatile runtime network directory `/run/systemd/network` and the local administration network directory `/etc/systemd/network`.
-Files in `/etc/systemd/network` have the highest priority.

 There are three types of configuration files.
 They all use a format similar to systemd unit files.
 - `.network` files.
 They will apply a network configuration for a